yurakas97/dapp/README.md

 ## 📋 Prerequisites

-The demo dapps repository has been based on the project structure found in the [IBC app template for Solidity](https://github.com/open-ibc/ibc-app-solidity-template) so it has the same requirements:
+The demo dApps repository has been based on the project structure found in the [IBC app template for Solidity](https://github.com/open-ibc/ibc-app-solidity-template) so it has the same requirements:

 - Have [git](https://git-scm.com/downloads) installed
 - Have [node](https://nodejs.org) installed (v18+)